stormearthandlava/stormearthandlava.github.io/guide/general/builds.md

 # What does this build do?

-We heard you like {{ site.data.spell.fs }} and {{ site.data.talent.lvs }} so this build is entirely committed to the idea of maintaining {{ site.data.spell.fs }} on multiple targets and utilising all the benefits associated with consuming {{ site.data.talent.lvs }}.
+We heard you like {{ site.data.spell.fs }} and {{ site.data.talent.lvs }} so this build is entirely committed to the idea of maintaining {{ site.data.spell.fs }} on multiple targets and utilizing all the benefits associated with consuming {{ site.data.talent.lvs }}.

 Staples of wildfire as a M+ include {{ site.data.talent.sfd }}, {{ site.data.talent.splinter }}, {{ site.data.talent.sk }}.
 There are more swaps you could make within this archetype like {{ site.data.talent.sop }} swapped for {{ site.data.talent.afs }} which significantly simplifies your perceived gameplay, but in reality is weaker in most ways so all the variants below use {{ site.data.talent.sop }}.

 # What does it look like?

 There are multiple possible variants of this build that do not include rotational priority changes, these will all play similarly and you can choose between them based on personal preference and/or sim results.
-The four linked below are, at least in my opinion, the 'standard' setups with one taking {{ site.data.talent.imp_ftw }} with {{ site.data.talent.potm }} another opting to go for {{ site.data.talent.flow_of_power }} and {{ site.data.talent.swelling_maelstrom }} and one simply taking {{ site.data.talent.searing_flames }} instead of {{ site.data.talent.echo_chamber }}
+The 3 builds linked below are, at least in my opinion, the 'standard' setups with one taking {{ site.data.talent.imp_ftw }} with {{ site.data.talent.potm }} another opting to go for {{ site.data.talent.flow_of_power }} and {{ site.data.talent.swelling_maelstrom }} and the last one simply taking {{ site.data.talent.searing_flames }} instead of {{ site.data.talent.echo_chamber }}

 ## Wildfire with Echo Chamber
+The standard build for a non {{ site.data.talent.eb }} build.
 <div class="iframe-holder">
 <iframe src="https://www.raidbots.com/simbot/render/talents/BYQAfcj78nJtvjmejSqe5Zhm9AAAAAAg0SpIJlkACSjS0SLJOQOAAAAAAAUCQKJhQSBSJk0USABJRA?width=530&level=70" frameborder="0" width="530px" height="100%"></iframe>
   </div>

 ## Wildfire with Swerling Maelstrom
-More Maelstrom
+More Maelstrom in Single Target.
 <div class="iframe-holder">
 <iframe src="https://www.raidbots.com/simbot/render/talents/BYQAAAAAAAAAAAAAAAAAAAAAAAAAAAAg0SpUSSJJgQSjS0STCRAAAAAAQJApkECJFIlQSTJBEkEB?width=530&level=70" frameborder="0" width="530px" height="100%"></iframe>
   </div>

 ## Wildfire with Searing Flames
+More Maelstrom in Single Target in AoE.
 <div class="iframe-holder">
 <iframe src="https://www.raidbots.com/simbot/render/talents/BYQAAAAAAAAAAAAAAAAAAAAAAAAAAAAg0SpIJlkACSjSOQLtkQOAAAAAAAUCQKJhQSBSJk0USABJRA?width=530&level=70" frameborder="0" width="530px" height="100%"></iframe>
   </div>